huntforhomesaz/cleanout2closing-site/content/service-areas/az.md

 ---

-## Step 2 â€“ Where I currently help families in Arizona
+## Step 2 — Where I currently help families in Arizona

 Right now, my active service area looks like this: